 I (Lori) once had a father come in for testing for his 5-year-old son.
-The father noticed sensory differences with his son (e.g., overreaction to noises, sensitivity to touch, clothing), so he had taken him to an occupational therapist for testing and treatment.
-After a few months, he was making some progress, but his kindergarten teacher was still very concerned about his behavior.
+The father noticed sensory differences with his son (e.g., overreaction to noises, sensitivity to touch, and clothing), so he took him to an occupational therapist for testing and treatment.
+After a few months, he progressed, but his kindergarten teacher was still very concerned about his behavior.
 His father was then referred to me, a psychologist, for more testing to look into ADHD.
 When I first met with the father, he expressed the typical ADHD concerns: his son had difficulty paying attention, was very distractible, disrupted the learning of other children, and was constantly moving and talking.
 He was completing little work at school due to his lack of focus.

 However, there were also other concerns which were characteristics of autism.
-For instance, he had never really made friends with anyone and was often fighting with other children at recess.
-He liked to spend a lot of time at home lining up toys and organizing them in a particular way.
+For instance, he had never really made friends with anyone and often fought with other children at recess.
+He liked to spend a lot of time at home, lining up toys and organizing them in a particular way.
 He had special interests in Minecraft and Angry Birds, which are not uncommon interests for a child his age.
 His teacher also noted that he made unusual finger movements at times.
-After the interview, I discussed that we would likely need to be testing for both autism and ADHD.
-The father expressed some surprise, as autism was not a diagnosis he had even considered.
-This is not always the case, but does happen pretty regularly when doing diagnostic evaluations.
+After the interview, I discussed that we would likely need to be tested for both ADHD and autism.
+The father was surprised, as autism was not a diagnosis he had even considered.
+This is not always the case but does happen pretty regularly when doing diagnostic evaluations.

 When I do evaluations, I first meet with the parents to figure out what question we are working together to solve.
-In many cases, the question for myself and parents is: Is it ADHD, autism, or both?
-Though the diagnostic criteria for ADHD and autism have very little overlap, children with these diagnoses share many similar characteristics.
+In many cases, the question for myself and the parents is: Is it ADHD, autism, or both?
+Though the diagnostic criteria for ADHD and autism have minimal overlap, children with these diagnoses share many similar characteristics.

-According to the CDC, around 14% of children with ADHD will also have a diagnosis of an autism spectrum disorder.
-Approximately 30-50% of children with autism will have a diagnosis of ADHD.
+According to the CDC, around 14% of children with ADHD will also have a diagnosis of autism.
+Approximately 30-50% of autistic children will have a diagnosis of ADHD.

-We know that many characteristics of autism and ADHD can overlap, and we also know that children can have both diagnoses at the same time.
+We know that many characteristics of autism and ADHD can overlap and that children can have both diagnoses simultaneously.
 The diagnostic question is, how do you tell them apart?
-Today, we are diving into 7 overlapping behaviors, which are often seen in children who have both ADHD and autism.
+Today, we are diving into seven overlapping behaviors often seen in children with ADHD and autism.

 1) Differences in Communicating with Peers

-Differences in the way they engage with peers or create and maintain peer relationships is a hallmark characteristic of autism.
-However, this does NOT mean that children with autism can’t make friends.
+Differences in how they engage with peers or create and maintain peer relationships are hallmark characteristics of autism.
+However, this does NOT mean that autistic children can’t make friends.
 Many of these children have friends and desire friendships.
 For children with ADHD, the diagnosis does not specifically include peer challenges.
 However, to be diagnosed, symptoms have to have a negative impact on school, home, or social functioning.
 This means that children with ADHD might be very impulsive or overly active, saying or doing things that could bother or annoy their peers.
 For instance, they might hit a peer impulsively if a peer says something they don’t like.
 Also, they might talk constantly or get in peers’ personal space, causing other children to be annoyed.
-Because children with ADHD don’t always slow down long enough to observe their peer’s reaction, they can miss important social cues.
+Because children with ADHD don’t always slow down long enough to observe their peer’s reactions, they can miss important social cues.

 2) Daydreaming or “In their Own World”:

 Daydreaming frequently is a characteristic of ADHD.
 Children who struggle to focus or pay attention are often seen daydreaming at school or home.
-Typically, when their name is called, children with ADHD can come out of their daydream.
-Though daydreaming is not specifically a characteristic of autism, many autism parents describe their child as being “in their own world” a lot of the time.
-In young children, one of the signs we look for is when a child does not respond to their name when it is called.
+When their name is called, children with ADHD can come out of their daydreams.
+Though daydreaming is not specifically characteristic of autism, many autism parents describe their child as being “in their own world” a lot of the time.
+One of the signs we look for in young children is when a child does not respond to their name when it is called.
 Autistic children might also engage in humming, repetitive noises, or other repetitive behaviors or movements when they are “daydreaming.”
 They might also describe their daydreaming as escaping to an imaginary world that they have created.

 3) Special Interests

-Special or deep interests is one characteristic of autism, but not all will have deep interests.
+Special or deep interests are one characteristic of autism, but not all will have deep interests.
 These special interests are often, but not always, unusual for their age (e.g., the fans, refrigerators, or tornado sirens).
 They can also have age-appropriate interests, such as Minecraft or Frozen II.
-In contrast, children with ADHD also tend to have focused interests on certain topics.
-These topics are typically considered age-appropriate, such as specific video games or movies.
+In contrast, children with ADHD also tend to have focused interests in certain topics.
+These topics, such as specific video games or movies, are typically considered age-appropriate.
 Additionally, these topics will often rotate frequently.
 Though they may be very interested in a topic, it usually will not consume all aspects of their conversation or play with others.

 4) Sensory Challenges